elos/documentation/guide/2 - Data Model.md

 ### Records

 We defined the set of all records to be *R*.
 We now define the *K* to be the set of the kinds of data models we want to represent.
 For a simple todo app, *K* might be { 'user', 'task', 'list' }. *K* is much larger for elos, I think the cardinality now hovers around 20 -- but there is work being done to bring that number down.
 Note that *K* ⊂ *Strings*.
 It is, indeed, a proper subset.
-As we have defined the set *Strings* here, it is infinite (uncountable).
+As we have defined the set *Strings* here, it is countably infinite.

 We have made two distinctions thus far: